FOUNDATION/TECHNICIAN COURSE

 The FT-818 is a super compact radio which you can take with you anywhere and operate on batteries, on all bands and all modes at 6W.
 You can also use it back home in the shack (with an amplifier if you upgrade your licence later).
 Bear in mind though, that this is now a Discontinued Product - Jan 2023.

 The IC-7100 is a compact mobile radio, very suitable for use in the car or at home.
 The separate head unit is an absolute joy to use.
-Again, all bands, all modes and 100W.
-It also has DSTAR capability.
+Again, all bands, all modes and 100W and DSTAR.
 It has remote-operation capability.
-Such a great radio, which includes HF/6/4/2/70 bands<<< Unique!!!
+I think it's the only 100W Dstar, HF, 6,4,2 70cm mobile radio in the world <<< Unique!!!

 The IC-705 is a compact, high-tech, full SDR QRP radio with a full colour touchscreen, panadapter and waterfall.
 It's all band, all mode and includes DSTAR.
 It's 5W on battery power and 10W when powered with a PSU.
 A magnificent all-rounder!
 Currently the best!

+DON'T RUSH INTO ANYTHING and don't take the advice of any one individual.
+Talk to a group of people.
 Spend time trying to figure out what sort of radio(s) will suit you.
 Join a radio-club (or two) and have a play with their shack radios.
 Get multiple opinions and try to identify those advisors who wear blinkers (eg. those who strongly dislike digital or those who are staunch advocates of one particular brand).

 If money isn't an issue, then you might prefer to go for two radios to keep your HF interests separate from your VHF/UHF such as an IC-7300 & IC-9700.
-There's all sorts of options open to you and I only encourage newbies to get a shack-in-a-box because it gives you everything you need in one neat package and let's you get on with building your operating skills.
+There's all sorts of options open to you and I only encourage newbies to get a shack-in-a-box because it gives you everything you need in one neat package and let's you get on with building your operating skills

 Just remember to leave enough money in your budget to buy the very best antenna that you can afford (and are able to install at your home QTH).
 More on this later.